We’ve started to post the work-in-progress development video diary updates on YouTube and you can watch them here.

 - best video cards for playing Evil Dead: The Game are the RTX 3070 and RTX 3080

-Optional requirements for a Evil Dead: The Game laptop
+The best memory for Evil Dead: The Game in 2022

 Is HDD an option?